Diary of Percy Lay, 1914-1918 - Part 12

 at different station we had

-a good look round passed
+a good look round. passed

 Lyon in evening and then

-went down through Avingon
+went down through Avignon

 Arles and and along the